Helen Murray Free: Awards and honors

 In 1980, Free received the Garvan–Olin Medal, given to women for distinguished service in the field of chemistry.
 In 1996, she received the Kilby Award for lifetime achievement.

 Free served as president of the American Association for Clinical Chemistry in 1990.
 Sixteen years later, she received its prestigious award for Outstanding Contributions to Clinical Chemistry.

 Free was elected president of the American Chemical Society in 1993.
-As president, she considered her top priority to be to raise public awareness of the positive role chemistry has played in our lives.
-The ACS named an award in her honor, the Helen M. Free Award in Public Outreach.
+The ACS named an award in her honor, the Helen M. Free Award for Public Outreach.

 Free was inducted into the National Inventor's Hall of Fame in 2000.
 She was awarded the National Medal of Technology and Innovation a decade later by Barack Obama.

 The work of Helen and Al Free in developing diagnostic test strips was designated a National Historic Chemical Landmark by the American Chemical Society on May 1, 2010, at the ETHOS Science Center in Elkhart, Indiana.
 She was inducted into the National Women's Hall of Fame one year later.